paulbarrera/OnlineForm_TheGame/readme.md

 1. To Start the quiz type in, python3 main.py in terminal.
 2. Enter Your Name.
 2. Then you will be asked to type the number 3, press enter.
 3. You can answer these multiple choice questions by typing a,b, or c.
-Or you can type, q to exit the quiz.
+4. After you start the quiz you can type, q to exit the quiz.
-4. Game will automatically end and give you a score.
+5. After completeing the Quiz, it will automatically end and give you a score.

 ## Code Louisville requirements implemented in project
 ***